Developing at Pace

 - Why current project management and staff capacity management techniques lead to situations where you have a perfect storm of overdue old work, time-critical new work and zero spare resources

-Reboot performance improvement discussions and scale at pace
+Reboot performance improvement discussions and develop at pace

 Generate rapid flow.